JiaheXu/anyplace/README.md

 ### Training
 1. Download the AnyPlace synthetic dataset on [Huggingface](https://huggingface.co/datasets/yuchiallanzhao/anyplace).
-2. Configure [wandb](https://docs.wandb.ai/quickstart/) on your machine
+2. Configure [wandb](https://docs.wandb.ai/quickstart/) on your machine.
 3. Run the following commands to launch the single-task and multi-task training:
 ```
 # for single-task training